 Always hold the handlebars firmly with both hands so you will be ready for sudden changes of direction or in the road surface.
-The pillion passenger should always hold on to the suitable strap at the rear of the seat.
+The pillion passenger should always hold on to the suitable grab handle at the rear seat with both hands.

 Ride within the law and observe national and local rules.
 Always respect speed limits where these are posted.
 However, always adjust your speed to the visibility, road and traffic conditions you are riding in.

-Always signal your intention to turn or pull to the next

-lane in good time using the suitable turn indicators.
+Always signal your intention to turn or pull to the next lane in good time using the suitable turn indicators.
 Be sure you are clearly visible and do not ride within the blind spot of vehicles ahead.